locize/blog/source/_posts/angular-i18next.md

 thumbnail: angular-i18next/title.jpg
 redirect_from:
 - /unleash-the-full-power-of-angular-i18next

+label: angular-i18next
+lang: en
 ---

 ![angular localization](title.jpg "locize © inweso GmbH")

 Let's talk about internationalization (i18n) for Angular (not AngularJS, not Angular 2, just Angular 😉).

-When it comes to JavaScript localization.
-One of the most popular frameworks is [i18next](https://www.i18next.com).
+When it comes to JavaScript localization, one of the most popular frameworks is [i18next](https://www.i18next.com).
 One of the most famous Angular extension for i18next is [angular-i18next](https://github.com/Romanchuk/angular-i18next/).
 It was created back in April 2017 by [Sergey Romanchuk](https://github.com/Romanchuk).